rdatools/tradeoffs/docs/_pages/workflow.markdown

 workflows/NC-lower.txt
 ```

-The workflow for each state contains three sets of commands: one for Congress, one for the Upper House, and one for the Lower House.

-Move the resulting legend CSV from `fileout/tradeoffs/NC/docs/assets/images` to the `docs/_data` directory.
+Move the resulting legend CSVs from `fileout/tradeoffs/NC/docs/assets/images` to the `docs/_data` directory.

 ## Step 8 - Deploy the artifacts